Formalizing contextuality in sequential scenarios: Sequential scenarios

 \section{Sequential scenarios}

-In order to talk about features of a sequential scenario, it is necessary to give a precise description by what we consider to be sequential scenario.
-We clarify this notion in this section, following the steps given in the Sheaf theoretic framework for contextuality~\cite{abramsky2011sheaftheoretic}, more precisely by introducing the notion of a scenario followed by empirical behaviours on sequential scenarios.
-With these building blocks, we will have the necessary material to talk of hidden variable models and then of contextuality.
+In order to talk about features of a sequential scenario, it is necessary to give a precise description of what we consider to be sequential scenario.
+We will roughly follow the steps in the Sheaf theoretic framework for contextuality~\cite{abramsky2011SheaftheoreticStructureNonlocality} where the same is done for measurement scenarios.
+First we introduce the notion of a sequential scenario followed by empirical behaviours on sequential scenarios.
+Then, with these building blocks, we will have the necessary material to talk of hidden variable models and, finally, of contextuality.